apache/flink/docs/content.zh/docs/deployment/elastic_scaling.md

 #### Recommendations

 - **Configure periodic checkpointing for stateful jobs**: Reactive mode restores from the latest completed checkpoint on a rescale event.
-If no periodic checkpointing is enabled, your program will loose its state.
+If no periodic checkpointing is enabled, your program will lose its state.
 Checkpointing also configures a **restart strategy**.
-Reactive mode will respect the configured restarting strategy: If no restarting strategy is configured, reactive mode will fail your job, instead of scaling it.
+Reactive Mode will respect the configured restarting strategy: If no restarting strategy is configured, reactive mode will fail your job, instead of scaling it.

 - Downscaling in Reactive Mode might cause longer stalls in your processing because Flink waits for the heartbeat between JobManager and the stopped TaskManager(s) to time out.
 You will see that your Flink job is stuck for roughly 50 seconds before redeploying your job with a lower parallelism.